LimelightVision/systemcore-os-public/README.md

  * Reduce memory utilization of any active vision processes on systemcore
  * Reduce memory utilization of language-based image classifiers (~170MB saved per instance, combining visionserver + hailo runtime)
  * Improve accuracy of process memory column (from RSS to PSS)
  * Fix bug in image capture pipeline that was effectively capping FPS below capture FPS.
-(EG, viewfinder pipelines now capture at 30FPS instead of 28)
+(EG, viewfinder pipelines on 30FPS cameras now capture at 30FPS instead of 28)

 ### Motioncore 0.7.0 + 0.7.1